LOUDER THAN WORDS

 Louder Than Words: A New Musical is a story centered around a selectively mute girl, Violet, who communicates through dance.
-With the help of her imaginary friend Stella, and an outcast at school, Jamie, she struggles to fit in.
+With the help of her imaginary friend Stella, and her hard of hearing classmate, Jamie, she will face off against her parents, who want her to buckle down and run the family law firm one day.
 She is approached by a counselor to start attending group therapy and there she is forced to face her inner conflicts.
 As her parents pressure her to conform to society and her insistence to dance mounting, she is on the verge of an explosion!
 Her only out is the school talent show.

 WHERE IT ALL BEGAN

 Louder Than Words was originally conceptualized by Christian Andrews, Ian Macdonald, and Mackenzie Davis in the spring of 2018.
 The initial concept was to create a musical where the main character did not sing or speak.
 The easy out was to make the character mute, but once we started research, it became more apparent how important this piece is.
 Hannah Stephens helped revitalize the project in the spring of 2019, and then we assembled a team.
 The process drastically changed when we got our research assistant, Claire Stacy.
 As a future deaf educator, she explained to us the significance of deaf and mute disabilities and what kind of pressure these people face to conform.
 We also got help from Robbie Miller, an MT at Kent State who was at one point selectively mute, and he brings a new dynamic to this team.
 Louder Than Words is in the early stages of coming to life, but this is just the beginning.

 STAY TUNED FOR MORE INFO REGARDING THE WORKSHOP AND THE FUTURE OF THE SHOW

 OUR CAST DEMO (2021)